Health Plans For State Employees Use Medicare's Hammer On Hospital Bills

 "State workers can't afford the family premium [and other costs]," he says.
 That's what I'm trying to fix."
 The estimated $60 million in savings to health plan members, he says, would mainly come from savings in out-of-pocket costs.

 That approach differs from the traditional method of behind-the-scenes negotiating, in which employers or insurers ask for discounts off hospital-set charges that rise every year and generally are many times the actual cost of a service.
-Payments from private-insurers, even with those discounts, can be double or triple what Medicare would pay.
+Payments from private insurers, even with those discounts, can be double or triple what Medicare would pay.

 This state-level activity could be a game changer, fueling a broad movement toward lower payments to hospitals.
 Montana's state employee program made the adjustment two years ago; Oregon will start this fall.
 Delaware's state employee program is also considering such "Medicare-based contracting" as one of several options to lower spending.